Recent Case Proves Persuasion Is Not Undue Influence | Curtis Parkinson

 15 September, 2020 4 minutes reading time

 The case involved a dispute between two sisters over their mother’s Will.
 Made in May 2012, the mother had changed her previous Will.
 This had divided her estate equally between her two daughters.
-The new Will left the entire estate to her second daughter, also named as her Executor.
+The new Will left the entire estate to her second daughter, who was also named her Executor.

 On the face of it, the first daughter would appear to have a valid claim.
 However, the two-part action brought by her excluded daughter (the Claimant), maintained her sister (The Defendant) exerted undue influence on their mother.
 Specifically: